The following glossaries are freely available:

 The ABCZ system offers the medical transcriptionist an innovative, simple system of abbreviations to enter text more quickly, reliably and with fewer keystrokes than ever before.
 The basic rule of the ABCZ method is to use the first three letters of a word (hence ABC) and its last letter (hence Z).
 So for example, you use hosn for the word hospitalization.

-The Abbreviation Masters include several Instant Text medical transcription glossaries optimized for speed by experienced Medical Transcriptionists who have a keen interest in saving keystrokes.
+The Abbreviation Master glossaries include several Instant Text medical transcription glossaries optimized for speed by experienced Medical Transcriptionists who have a keen interest in saving keystrokes.
 Abbreviations Masters are directly available from the authors:

 8000 brand and generic drugs for direct entry into text.
 Great savings in keystrokes and research time.